KCL-BMEIS/OOP/week4B.md

 - there are *many* libraries available for graphical output --
 - unfortunately, most of them are much more complex than we can cover on this course
+- many of them are also platform-specific, and will only work on a specific operating system

 --